sveltejs/rfcs/0000-return-directive.md

 However, this approach is not good _enough_ because in order to add another input type you have to duplicate markup (which means at least 4 unnecessary lines of markup for each type.
 And that's not counting duplicated attributes).

-It is also possible to _remake_ this example code by combining all attributes and directives in one input:
+It is also possible to _remake_ this example by combining all attributes and directives in one input:

 ```svelte
 <input